The FreeBSD Music Collection

 “FreeBSD 15.1-RELEASE” Song

-Context: the song is inpired by FreeBSD 15.1-RELEASE.
+Context: the song is inspired by FreeBSD 15.1-RELEASE.
 A significant milestone for the project, delivering major improvements in hardware support, virtualization, performance, and overall system reliability.

 Verse 1